yyellin/relation-extraction-utils/README.md

 Version 2 of Universal Dependencies represents an advancement of the syntactic dependencies, and it is the version used in this work.
 At the time of writing the only freely available software package that supports the parsing of a sentence into v2 of UD that we were able to identify is [StanfordNLP: A Python NLP Library for Many Human Languages](<https://github.com/stanfordnlp/stanfordnlp>).
 The well known [Java based NLP library from Standford](<https://github.com/stanfordnlp/CoreNLP>) is still oriented to v1 of UD.

-To explain how the paths are reflected as a pattern, we consider the sentence "Access Industries, a privately held company *founded* in 1986 by Len Blavatnik, has a diverse portfolio of investments in industry, real estate, media and telecommunications" ("id": "e7798385822df5ab337e", "docid": "APW_ENG_20090612.0855").
+To explain how the paths are reflected as a pattern, we consider the sentence "Access Industries, a privately held company *founded* in 1986 by Len Blavatnik, has a diverse portfolio of investments in industry, real estate, media and telecommunications" (id: e7798385822df5ab337e, docid: APW_ENG_20090612.0855).
 It contains an *org:founded_by* relationship between the organization *'Access Industries'* and the person *'Len Blavatnik'*; the trigger word we identified in this case is the word *'founded'*.

 We consider the dependency structure of the sentence: